PointerToNextPole/my-learning-note/webpack学习笔记.md

 ##### Entry Points

-This is <font color=FF0000>by far the easiest and most intuitive way to split code</font>.
-However, it is more manual and has some pitfalls（陷阱） we will go over.
+This is <font color=lightSeaGreen>by far the easiest and most intuitive way to split code</font>.
+However, <font color=red>it is more manual and has some pitfalls</font>（陷阱） we will go over.

 ```js
 const path = require('path');